EvitaKnits/hitch-hound/README.md

 #### Solution
 I looked back at the changes I made when I first implemented it and I saw that at some point along the way I had lost the section in my Edit Issue template, which displays the alerts.
 Adding this back in fixed the issue.
 I also realised that I had duplicate and redundant code in the 'Change Issue Status' view.
 It was redundant because I had incorporated the functionality into the main 'Edit Issue' view, so I deleted the other view.
 Also, related to this bug, I saw that in my message to the user about why they couldn't change the status to a particular value, I was showing the internal status values rather than the intended display values, so I changed this too.

+### Bug Sixteen

+#### Issue
+When a user clicks 'Add a Comment' on an Issue Detail page, without entering any text into the box, the page refreshes and the navbar contains only a link to 'Login' despite the user already being logged in and it having no relevance to the task at hand.

+#### Solution
+I made a change so that the 'Add a Comment' button is disabled when there is no text in the comment box.
+This solves the issue.

 ## Deployment
 This project was deployed to [Heroku](https://id.heroku.com/login): a hosting platform.